prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 ```

 Additionally, the silence-controller will handle `Silences` overwrites.
-after successfully created a silence, the silence id will be kept in the status sub-resource:
+After having successfully created a silence, the silence id will be kept in the status sub-resource:

 ```yaml
 [...]